 - Though we can’t hear them, blue whales are one of the loudest animals on the planet, communicating with each other using a series of low frequency pulses, groans, and moans.
-It is thought that in good conditions blue whales can hear each over distances of up to 1,600km.
+It is thought that in good conditions blue whales can hear each other across distances of up to 1,600km.

-- Scientists think they use these vocalizations not only to communicate, but, along with their excellent hearing, to sonar-navigate the dark deep oceans.
+- Scientists think they use these vocalizations to not only communicate but, along with their excellent hearing, are used like sonar to navigate the dark deep oceans.

 - Females breed only once every three years and gestation is between 11-12months.
 Females usually only have one young.